oat-sa/extension-tao-task-queue/README.md

 Every Queue has its own weight (like 90, 30, 10) which will be used at selecting the next queue to be consumed.

-And we have two tasks linked to different queues, furthermore the default queue is specified ('background') what will be used for every other tasks not defined in OPTION_LINKED_TASKS.
+And we have two tasks linked to different queues, furthermore the default queue is specified ('background') what will be used for every other tasks not defined in OPTION_TASK_TO_QUEUE_ASSOCIATIONS.

 ```php
 use oat\taoTaskQueue\model\QueueDispatcher;